Well-crafted market research surveys and the rapid action plans that result from them are at the heart of any successful marketing effort.

-Having determined the client’s expectations of the survey, the psychologist develops an initial question database for client input and further refinement.
+Having determined the client’s expectations of the survey, it is recommended that a behavioral psychologist develops an initial question database for client input and further refinement.
 NBRI’s wealth of needs-specific questions and years of experience qualify us to craft highly focused surveys.

-If, for example, your goal is broadening your customer base through market penetration, then survey questions are drawn from NBRI’s validated question databases to design a survey to accomplish that goal.
+If, for example, your goal is broadening your customer base through market penetration, then survey questions are drawn from NBRI’s validated question databases to design a survey to gather the information needed to accomplish that goal.

-The iterative process of survey refinement then continues as our Ph.D. organizational psychologists drill down and fine-tune the market research survey.
-When they’re satisfied, the survey is deployed as widely as necessary to ensure a representative sample and a high confidence level, utilizing NBRI’s capability to deploy surveys across the globe in multiple languages.
+The iterative process of survey refinement then continues as our psychologists drill down and fine-tune the market research survey.
+The survey is then deployed as widely as necessary to ensure a representative sample with a high confidence level.

-The collected data is analyzed to gauge respondents’ satisfaction or dissatisfaction with both yours and your competitors’ products.
+The collected data is analyzed to gauge respondents’ satisfaction or dissatisfaction with both yours and your competitors’ products and services.
 Then, you can confidently implement a detailed, creative strategy and blow past your competitors.

 Benchmarking, Analysis and Reporting

 The resulting market research survey data is benchmarked, analyzed and reported upon by NBRI statisticians and psychologists.
-Results are benchmarked to objectively compare you against your competition, and then analyzed using NBRI’s ClearPath Analytics, a member of NBRI’s suite of ClearPath tools, a proven methodology that drives performance improvement.
+Results are benchmarked to objectively compare you against your competition, and then analyzed using NBRI’s ClearPath Analytics, a member of NBRI’s suite of ClearPath Feedback Management tools.

 Strategy and Implementation

 This data becomes knowledge, and this knowledge requires quick action while it’s still relevant.
 Survey results are presented, interpreted and discussed, and an action plan involving key findings and recommendations is implemented.
 NBRI’s commitment to its clients includes a six-step fast action process that takes results from assessment through implementation in just a few weeks.
-A typical market research survey runs the gamut from assessment to quick action, including these steps: assess the market need, quantify the market size, quantify current and future competition, assess economic factors, position the brand, identify the best advertising medium, identify a creative strategy, and implement that strategy.
+A typical market research survey includes: assess the market need, quantify the market size, quantify current and future competition, assess economic factors, position the brand, identify the best advertising medium, identify a creative strategy, and implement that strategy.